MariShopen/MariShopen/README.md

 <h1 align="center">Hi 👋, I'm Marina</h1>
 <h3 align="center">Full Stack developer</h3>

+- 🔭 I’m currently **studying at a boot camp and looking for a place where I can be useful and express myself.**

 - 📫 How to reach me **marinashopina95@gmail.com**

 - ⚡ Fun fact, **I love taking pictures and making videos**